Royal Belgian Veal Stew (Blanquette de Veau Royale)

 Strain the Broth

-Remove all the meat and meatballs with a slotted spoon and set aside.
-Strain the liquid through a fine mesh strainer, discarding the boiled vegetables and bouquet garni.
-You're left with a concentrated, flavorful base that's perfectly clear and ready for the sauce.
+Remove the meat and meatballs with a slotted spoon and set aside.
+Strain the liquid through a fine mesh strainer, discarding the cooked vegetables and bouquet garni.
+You now have a clean, marrow-enriched broth for the sauce.

 1. 8